The main components of blood include

 Basophils also participate in allergic responses.

 When the number of white blood cells is too low (leukopenia), infections are more likely to occur.
-A higher than normal number of white blood cells (leukocytosis) may not directly cause symptoms, but the high number of cells can be an indication of a disease such as an infection or leukemia.
+A higher than normal number of white blood cells (leukocytosis) may not directly cause symptoms, but the high number of cells can be an indication of an underlying disorder such as an infection, inflammatory process or leukemia.